 Also of interest is that Limington has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 10.19% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.55% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Limington is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Limington doesn't have a public transportation system that people use for their commute.

-The per capita income in Limington in 2022 was $38,510, which is upper middle income relative to Maine and the nation.
-This equates to an annual income of $154,040 for a family of four.
+The per capita income in Limington in 2022 was $38,822, which is middle income relative to Maine, and upper middle income relative to the rest of the US.
+This equates to an annual income of $155,288 for a family of four.
 However, Limington contains both very wealthy and poor people as well.

+Limington is a somewhat ethnically-diverse town.
 The people who call Limington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Limington residents report their race to be White, followed by Native American.
-Important ancestries of people in Limington include Irish, French, English, German, and French Canadian.
+Important ancestries of people in Limington include Irish, French, English, French Canadian, and German.

 The most common language spoken in Limington is English.
-Other important languages spoken here include Polish and Native American languages.
+Other important languages spoken here include Polish and French.

 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.